mozilla-services/docs/source/storage/apis-2.0.rst

 Status: FINAL DRAFT
 ===================

 This document is currently in **final draft** status.
-While no substantial modifications are expected, there may be small changes and clarifications as implementation progresses.
+Barring any problems identified during deployment, the protocol will undergo no further changes.

 Concepts